oguyon/milk-streamtelemetry-scan/README.md

 # milk-streamtelemetry-scan

 Scan milk telemetry files on filesystem
 Note: Telemetry format is specified in file TelemetryFormat.md in this repo.
+An example telemetry directory is also provided (telemetrysample directory).

 ## Compilation
 Program is written in C, uses gcc and cmake for compilation